ray-project/ray/doc/source/data/monitoring-your-workload.rst

 By enabling verbosity there are a few more outputs added:

-* **Extra metrics**: A dictionary of various metrics which is added to by operators, executors, etc. There is some duplication of stats between the default output and this dictionary, but for advanced users provides more insight into the dataset's execution.
+* **Extra metrics**: Operators, executors, etc. can add to this dictionary of various metrics.
+There is some duplication of stats between the default output and this dictionary, but for advanced users provides more insight into the dataset's execution.
 * **Runtime metrics**: High level breakdown of the runtime of the dataset execution.
 This is a per operator summary of the